Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 1. The User can view other peoples' video stories which are retrieved by sending a REST request to the API server, which extracts them from the Watson Media services.
 1. [add more here?]

-There is a separate administrative interface that allows the site owners to curate the PR&L information, with the following attributes
+There is an administrative API interface that allows the site owners to curate the PR&L information, with the following attributes

 - simple, intelligible summary that makes it easy to understand its potential impact
 - categories it pertains to (law enforcement, healthcare, zoning)